Milolii State Park Snorkeling

 Southwest of Hanalei on the Na Pali Coast, the snorkeling off Miloli'i State Park is known to be very good.
 It has a sandy beach with a fringe protective reef, and the water clarity is usually pretty murky.
 The remote Miloli'I State Park is an old fishing village and is now considered part of the Na Pali Coast State Park.
 The water ranges from 2 to 15 feet deep and the water visibility is from 5-15 feet.
 During Milolii snorkeling, you may encounter unicornfish, porcupine pufferfish, green sea turtles, convict tangs and spinner dolphin pods over the massive formations of califlower coral and lobe coral.
+Note, during the summer months, the surf tends to be lower promoting easier access, however, the higher water temperatures produce growth that reduces visibility further.

 To reach the snorkeling in Kauai by air, fly into the Lihue airport (LIH).
 There are direct flights from Los Angeles, Denver, San Francisco, Seattle and Honolulu.
 While most visitors to the island rent a car, it is possible to use the public bus but keep in mind that its small and slow.
 Plus, most of the main snorkeling beaches are well off the bus route requiring some hiking.
 If you do rent a car, make sure to leave the inside empty when at the beach to avoid attracting break-ins.